The Air Patrol: Production

 Al Wilson was not only the star of The Air Patrol but also flew as a "stunt pilot" in the film.
 After Wilson became a flying instructor and a short period as manager of the Mercury Aviation Company, founded by one of his students, Cecil B. DeMille, Wilson became more and more skilled in performing stunts, including wing-walking, and left the company to become a professional stunt pilot, specializing in Hollywood aviation films.

 Production started on The Air Patrol in 1928 at the newly established Wilson Aero Service at Glendale Airport, California.
-Art Goebel, Frank Tomick and Frank Clarke, also actor/pilots were in the film, flying the chase and "pickup" aircraft.
+Actor pilots Art Goebel, Frank Tomick, and Frank Clarke were in the film, flying the chase and "pickup" aircraft.
 Wilson had joined with his brother, Roy, another pilot, to create a fixed-base operation that not only worked on Hollywood films but also offered charter and passenger flights.

 Wilson worked together with stuntmen like Frank Clarke and Wally Timm and also for film companies, including Universal Pictures.
 After numerous appearances in stunt roles, he started his career as an actor in 1923 with the serial The Eagle's Talons.
 Wilson produced his own movies until 1927, when he went back to work with Universal.